rimmderes/EventsCalenderProject/README.md

 **6. To use `POST` USERS function:**
 - Select **POST** mapping and enter the URL for command 'POST new user' listed in the users command table above to add a user to the user list using the body.
     - To access the body, select 'body' under the URL, then select raw and finally press the 'text' drop down menu and select JSON.
-        - Within the body, fill in the name and email address of the new user as demonstrated in the image below.
+        - Within the body, fill in the properties of the new user as demonstrated in the image below.
     -  An id to the user will be provided and the user will now appear on the GET all users mapping when 'sending' the function again.
 <img src= ./example_code/adduser.png>